 Have a financial strategy

-Conventional financing, such as a commercial banking lines of credit impose restrictive financial covenants that limit your growth potential.
-Alternatively, an effective financial tool commonly used in the trucking industry is Freight Factoring, a cash flow solution designed to create easy and immediate access to working capital.
+Conventional financing, such as a commercial banking line of credit impose restrictive financial covenants that limit your growth potential.
+Alternatively, an effective financial tool commonly used in the trucking industry is freight factoring, a cash flow solution designed to create easy and immediate access to working capital.
+Freight factoring is not a loan, it is the selling of your account receivable invoices at a discount in exchange for immediate cash.
 By converting your invoice receivables into immediate cash, your trucking company has the financial resources to meet business expenses, pay for fuel and purchase essential equipment when required.
 Properly equipped with ELDs and fully compliant, your trucks are permitted to continue operations throughout the US to generate more revenues.
 Invoice Factoring is the only finance mechanism that automatically adjusts to the company’s unique rate of business growth.
 The more invoices your trucks generate, the more access the company has to immediate cash.